Gunduwa Stories: first-hand accounts from some of our members and project partners.

 For many years we had our Senior Environment Superintendent from the mine attending meetings and being exposed to the grassroots projects.
 She was responsible for site rehabilitation, which is going really well – there’s an organic connection there.

 GRCA as a whole is made up of several key individuals who are tireless in their work and are well-connected in the district.
 That’s a strength, that piece of human fabric.
-I see people who are really committed in their day jobs, and that work ethic reflects in GRCA, as well.
+I see people who are really committed in their day jobs, whose work ethic reflect in the work of the GRCA, as well.

 Facilitation is the future.

-It’s driven by people’s commitment and inspiration rather than dollars.
-If GRCA can ascend that territory outside of the funds, it will attract other potential funding sources.
+The GRCA’s Mission and Vision driven by people’s commitment and inspiration rather than dollars.
+If the GRCA can ascend that territory outside of the funds, it will attract other potential funding sources.

 Fostering key relationships